The Dreaming Brain is a Time Traveler: Why Sleep Bends Reality

 Would I actually want to see mine?

-The alarm drags us back, blunt as a hammer.
+The alarm drags us back no matter how much we might want to stay in our dream world, blunt as a hammer.

-It hangs like mist: proof that, at least for a few hours, you broke free.
+It sort of lingers like mist, proof that, at least for a few hours, you broke free.

 Reads You Might Enjoy: